|

 To support the running costs of Moral Fibres, this post contains affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

-One morning I started to think how hard could it be to make your own homemade facial oil.
+I’ve been thinking a lot about homemade beauty products lately.
+So rather than replacing the bottle when it ran out, I started to think how hard could it be to make your own homemade face oil.
 And guess what – that idea stuck.
 It turns out it’s not at all hard – it’s just a case of mixing two ingredients together.
 You could even skip one of the ingredients if you wanted to.

 Ingredients